10 Common Myths About Elopements: Surprising Truths About Elopement Meaning

 • Involve loved ones in meaningful ways (letters, FaceTime, sharing vows later)

-Some couples even invite a small group of immediate family or close friends.
+Some couples even invite a small group of immediate family or close friends to their celebration.

 The truth: